mlflow/mlflow/README.md

 can be understood by different downstream tools.

 To save a model use `mlflow_save_model()`.
-For instance, you can add the following lines to the previous `train.R`:
+For instance, you can add the following lines to the previous `train.R` script:

 ``` r
 # train model (...)